Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] the Azure AD Connect wizard.
 - [ ] Active Directory Users and Computers

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You use Azure Security Center for the centralized policy management of three Azure subscriptions.
+### You use Azure Security Center for the centralized policy management of three Azure subscriptions.
 You use several policy definitions to manage the security of the subscriptions.
 You need to deploy the policy definitions as a group to all three subscriptions.
 Solution: You create a resource graph and an assignment that is scoped to a management group.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.